Hicham Acheffay

+Acheffay began his youth career in Amsterdam, playing for various clubs including Zeeburgia and Ajax, before joining Vitesse's youth academy.
+He made his professional debut with Jong Utrecht in 2019 before signing with Grasshoppers in 2021.
+After stints with De Graafschap and PEC Zwolle, he joined Den Bosch in 2024.

 Career

 Early career

 Growing up in Amsterdam-Oost, Acheffay played youth football for Zeeburgia, Ajax, Zeeburgia again, FC Volendam and Vitesse.
 From 2017 to 2019, he was part of Jong Vitesse, the second team of the Vitesse.
 In the 2016–17 season, he suffered relegation with the team from the Tweede Divisie to the Derde Divisie, only to win promotion as champions again the following season.

-After the 2018–19 season, Jong Vitesse withdrew from the league system and in the summer of 2019, free agent Acheffay signed with Jong FC Utrecht on a deal until July 2022, with an option for an extra year.
-He made his professional debut with the second team 10 August 2019 in a 0–2 loss in the Eerste Divisie against Excelsior.
+After the 2018–19 season, Jong Vitesse withdrew from the league system and in the summer of 2019, free agent Acheffay signed with Jong Utrecht on a deal until July 2022, with an option for an extra year.
+He made his professional debut with the second team 10 August 2019 in a 2–0 loss in the Eerste Divisie against Excelsior.
 He came on as a substitute for Eros Maddy in the 77th minute.

 Grasshoppers

 On 20 January 2021, Acheffay signed a one-and-a-half-year contract with Grasshoppers, the most successful club in Swiss football history who had suffered relegated to the second-tier Challenge League in 2019.
 Although he became part of the title-winning team, his contribution on the pitch was very limited with two short substitutions.
 Acheffay's contract was terminated prematurely and he appeared at a trial with VVV-Venlo on 28 June 2021 at VVV-Venlo, but this did not result in a permanent deal.